dawnduan/aer1810_llm_paper/presentations/WIP/KDD2025/review_feedbacks.md

 ###  Dataset bias and difficulty distribution
 The sources papers were **randomly sampled from the first 100 Paper‑with‑Code API hits *after shuffling***; we could
-1. add this random‑seed line and publish the shuffle list for transparency.
+1. add the random‑seed line in github.
 2. using heuristic sorting like publish year

 > R2C1: Dev set is retrieved through the order of API results and is not fully clear if it introduces any bias.
 There is no analysis on the distribution of difficulty levels in the input dataset.